-Healthy Capital District Initiative, with the Prevention Agenda Work Group, strives to strengthen Prevention Agenda activities by sharing information on consumer health behaviors, evidence-based practices; facilitating meetings; engaging missing stakeholders; providing assistance with performance measurement, and addressing implementation challenges.
+Healthy Capital District Initiative, with the Prevention Agenda Work Group, strives to strengthen Prevention Agenda activities by sharing information on consumer health behaviors, evidence-based practices;facilitating meetings; engaging missing stakeholders; providing assistance with performance measurement, and addressing implementation challenges.

-Objective 4.1: Support the mobilization of the Prevention Agenda at the county level.

-Objective 4.2: Provide assistance for engaging general and high need populations.

-Objective 4.3: Support the development of baseline and tracking indicators to measure success of local interventions.
+- Objective 4.1 Support the implementation of the Prevention Agenda at the county level. - Objective 4.2 Provide assistance for engaging general and high need populations. - Objective 4.3 Support the development of baseline and tracking indicators to measure success of local interventions.

-- 4.1.1 Identify and prioritize Prevention Agenda initiatives that will be supported and use technical assistance tools to clarify the scope of PHIP services for each intervention to advance local plans. - 4.2.1 Identify initiatives that are having trouble engaging hard to reach populations, clarify technical assistance plan, perform research, and provide tools to address identified problems. - 4.3.1 Work with Prevention Agenda priority work groups in each county to establish and implement a measurement plan.
+- 4.1.1 Identify and prioritize Prevention Agenda initiatives that will be supported and use technical assistance tools to clarify the scope of PHIP services for each intervention to advance local plans. - 4.2.1 Identify initiatives that are having trouble engaging hard to reach populations, clarify technical assistance plan, perform research, and provide tools to address identified problems. - 4.3.1 Work with Prevention Agenda priority work groups in each county to establish and implement a measurement plan; provide performance measurement support and easily accessible data reports on Prevention Agenda priorities in the region.